Cartridge Alignment Protractor – How to Align Turntable Cartridge

 3) Spindle:

-The effective length refers to the distance between the tonearm pivot point to the stylus tip.
+The effective length refers to the distance between the tonearm pivot point and the stylus tip.

 The offset angle refers to the angle between the effective length and the cantilever.